 I have enough raspberries in the freezer to feed a small village.

 Raspberry jam.
 Raspberry pancakes.
 Raspberry smoothies.
 Raspberry ravioli.
-I’VE DONE IT ALL.
+I'VE DONE IT ALL.
 Oh and obviously putting them all over my Overnight Steel Cut Oatmeal!

 I chowed down on three bars plus thirty seven million crumbs the day I made them.
 The boyf proceeded to take three a day in his lil' lunch box and before we knew it, they ceased to exist.